-While there’s no shortage of ways to earn a large number of points and miles quickly via credit cards, sometimes it does make sense to strategically purchase miles for an upcoming redemption if it gives you added flexibility or puts you over the threshold needed for a specific award.
+While there’s no shortage of ways to earn a large number of points and miles quickly via credit cards, on occasion, it may make sense to strategically purchase miles for an upcoming redemption if it gives you added flexibility or puts you over the threshold needed for a specific award.

-If you are considering purchasing points or miles, we strongly recommend doing so when the airline or hotel program is running a purchase promotion.
+If you’re considering purchasing points or miles, we strongly recommend doing so when the airline or hotel program is running a purchase promotion.
 This will help you to either earn more points for your purchase or reduce the cash cost to purchase a certain number of points.

 Right now, the Air France-KLM Flying Blue program is offering such a promotion — here are all the details you need to know and how you can leverage it to your advantage.